mia-platform/documentation/docs/developer_guide/sdk_ios.md

 ## CRUD Framwerork

-**CRUD** id the module of the SDK that interacts with the BaaS starting from version 4.
+**CRUD** is the module of the SDK that interacts with the BaaS starting from version 4.
 It offers all the tools to create, read, update, and delete objects from and to the BaaS.
-It offers also the Sync functionality, a *MIASyncro*** revisiting that is compatible with the BaaS 4 CRUD.
+It offers also the Sync functionality, a **MIASyncro** revisiting that is compatible with the BaaS 4 CRUD.

 ### Add the CRUD module to your Xcode project